dillionmegida/thewebfor5/src/pages/p/inline-events-vs-add-event-listeners.md

 ```

 Another advantage of this inline javascript method over the inline HTML event is that inline HTML requires the event to be global.
 The scope of the function cannot be controlled there unlike the inline javascript where scope (or even closures) can be controlled.

-> `document.querySelector()` is another method used in selecting elements.
-[Read more about it here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)

 ## - addEventListener()
 As seen in `Code 3`;